 The UROP Research Scholars Program is designed for students who want to expand on their first year UROP experience and participate in UROP for a second year at an advanced level.
 In this program, students build upon the knowledge gained in a first undergraduate research experience to further explore the connections between research, a liberal arts education, and communicating skills to advance their future professional goals.
 Students are expected to explore various written and oral possibilities for communicating their research process, identifying the limits set by the discipline and the opportunities that lie beyond.

-The 2019-2020 Research Scholars program is available to students who have participated in our traditional UROP program for one year and who wish to continue with their research.
-In addition, eligible students will be enrolled in undergraduate course work at the UM-Ann Arbor Campus during the 2019-2020 academic year, will have worked with their current UROP mentor on a research proposal that will support the scholar's participation in the larger mentor project and will commit to participating in Research Scholars Fall 2019 and Winter 2020.
+The Research Scholars program is available to students who have participated in our traditional UROP program for one year and who wish to continue with their research.
+In addition, eligible students will be enrolled in undergraduate course work at the UM-Ann Arbor Campus during the entire academic year, will have worked with their current UROP mentor on a research proposal that will support the scholar's participation in the larger mentor project and will commit to participating in Research Scholars Fall and Winter semesters.

 Scholars are expected to utilize their experiences from their first year of research and work with their mentor to conduct a student-led project.
 This is flexible, and is something that you have discussed with and planned with your mentor.
 The project can be anything from answering your own original question to looking at a subset of data collected from a larger project.

 For example – a first year UROP student conducted research using paper as a medium for sculpture her first year of UROP.
 As a Research Scholar, she tested a variety of other materials using the techniques that she utilized her first year with paper.
 Another student proposed to examine a specific population of cancer patients that were part of a larger study.
 There are limitless options to what a Research Scholar might propose for their project!
 The idea behind the student-led project is that students will have an experience where they are able to explore something that they are interested in under the guidance of expert mentorship.